 The critical role of CA protein, in early and late stages of the viral replication life cycle, has led to recent efforts on drug development, targeting the mature form of the protein.
 Currently, none of these molecules are used in clinic, and some face natural polymorphism and resistant mutations [ref 2].
 Therefore, continued development of drugs targeting the CA protein is still needed.

-CA protein consist of a sequence of 231 amino acids which folds into 3 different domains (Figure 2A): The N-terminal domain (N-ter), the linker, and the C-terminal domain (C-ter).
+CA protein consist of a sequence of 231 amino acids which folds into 2 different domains (Figure 2A): The N-terminal domain (N-ter) and the C-terminal domain (C-ter), connected by a short linker.
 This protein chain complexes with other chains to form hexamers (Figure 2B) or pentamers; which assemble together to form the fullerene-cone shape of the capsid core (Figure 2C).
 There are several models of the core assembly, but all are composed of ~200 hexamers, and exactly 12 pentamers.

 The FightAIDS@Home team is working with World Community Grid to find active compounds which could attach to the CA proteins and mediate the assembly of the capsid core.
 This computational experiment will be performed using the docking software AutoDock VINA [ref 3].

 Thanks to the volunteers, around ~1.6 million molecules will be screened across 36 conformations of the capsid protein, and hopefully lead to a reduced selection of molecules.
 This will be the starting point of a drug discovery process targeting the HIV-1 capsid protein.